woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Which classroom is [Päätöksenteko lastensuojelussa](course)
 - What is the classroom for [Luentateatteri](course)
 - Which room is [KEB-61430 Laaja kemia 3](course)
-- I'd like to find [Eduskuntavaalikurssi 2019 ja valinnainen tutkimusprojekti(course)
+- I'd like to find [Eduskuntavaalikurssi 2019 ja valinnainen tutkimusprojekti](course)
 - Where can I find [Tutkimusseminaari ja pro gradu -tutkielma](course)
 - [SPSS:n perusteet, kevät](course) place
 - [Kasvatustieteen metodologiset lähtökohdat, kirjatentti, Pori](course) where